Sanjanadhananjayaa/miyagi/docs/labs/02-build-your-own-copilot/gl-lab1v3.md

 ### Task 3: Run recommendation service locally

-1. Open a new terminal: by navigating **miyagi/services/recommendation-service/dotnet** and right-click on in cascading menu select **Open in intergated Terminal**.
+1. Open a new terminal: by navigating **miyagi/services/recommendation-service/dotnet** and right-click on in cascading menu select **Open in Integrated Terminal**.

     ![](./Media/task4-1.png)